The Benchmark M Dwarf Eclipsing Binary CM Draconis With TESS: Spots, Flares and Ultra-Precise Parameters: THE CM DRACONIS SYSTEM

 CM Draconis (CM Dra henceforth) is a benchmark system for the study of M dwarfs.
 It is a 1.26 day eclipsing binary of near twin fully convective dM4.5 stars.
 The two stars are remarkably well aligned to our line of sight with ($I=89.8^{\circ}$, $b = 0.12$).
 With near identical radii ($R_{\rm A} = 0.251$ and $R_{\rm B} = 0.238$) this means that both primary and eclipses result in a near perfect occultation (50\% drop in total flux).
 With near equal masses ($M_{\rm A}=0.225$ and $M_{\rm B} = 0.211$) CM Dra is a double-lined spectroscopic binary, meaning that model-independent masses can be derived for both components.
 Indeed, the seminal \citet{torres2010} stellar mass-radius relation, constructed using the best-characterised stars, contains only two fully convective stars: CM Dra A and CM Dra B. This is problematic not only due to a small sample size, but because both stars are ``inflated'' by $\approx 5\%$, meaning that their radius is higher than expected from theoretical models \citep{Feiden2014inflation}.
 The stars therefore may not be representative of typical low-mass stars.
 We will re-assess the inflation of CM Dra in Sect.~\ref{subsec:inflation} (spoiler alert: they are still inflated).

 CM Dra is actually a triple star system, with a bound white dwarf WD 1633+572 located 25.7'' away, corresponding to a separation of at least 370 AU \citep{Deeg2008}.
 The white dwarf, by virtue of the known relationship between age and effective temperature, provides an age estimate of the system of $8.5\pm3.5$ Gyr \citep{Feiden2014age}.
 CM Dra also has sub-solar metallicity: [Fe/H]$=-0.30\pm0.12$ from \citet{Terrien2012}.
-We list observable, physical and orbital parameters in Table~\ref{tab:summary}, including both our new values (Sect.~\ref{sec:eclipse_fitting}) and literature values from the previous reference \citep{morales2009}.
+We list observable, physical and orbital parameters in Table~\ref{tab:summary}, including both our new values (Sect.~\ref{sec:eclipse_fitting}) and literature values from the previous reference \citep{morales2009}\footnote{We use the `Average' column in their Table 5.}.

 CM Dra was the first target of circumbinary planet surveys \citep{schneider1994,jenkins1996,deeg1998,deeg2000}, with searches based on both eclipse timing variations and planetary transits.
 Unfortuantely, no planets have been found orbiting CM Dra, but over a dozen circumbinary planets have been since discovered (review in \citealt{martin2018}).
 CM Dra being planetless is consistent with the \citet{martin2014,armstrong2014} discovery that the tightest eclipsing binaries ($P_{\rm bin} \lesssim 7$ days) lack planets.
 This was interpreted by \citet{munoz2015,martin2015,hamers2016} as evidence for a ``violent'', high-eccentricity evolution history of such tight binaries, which would destabilise planets.
 However, whilst circumbinary planets are objectively cool \citep{martin2021}, they are not the focus of this paper.